Trimeresurus gumprechti

 Trimeresurus gumprechti, known commonly as Gumprecht's green pit viper, is a species of venomous pit viper in the family Viperidae.
 The species is endemic to Asia.

 Geographic range

-Trimeresurus gumprechti is found in southern China (Yunnan), Laos, Myanmar, Thailand, and Vietnam.
+T. gumprechti is found in southern China (Yunnan), Laos, Myanmar, Thailand, and Vietnam.

+Habitat

+The preferred natural habitat of T. gumprechti is forest, at altitudes of 300–1,570 m.

 Taxonomy

-Trimeresurus gumprechti was described as a new species in 2002 by:
+T. gumprechti was described as a new species in 2002 by: